Purdue's 2018 recruiting class featured talented players from seven states

 Roff led Illinois State to six Missouri Valley Conference regular-season titles and five NCAA Tournament appearances while serving as the ISU head coach from 2007 to 2014.
 He also spent two seasons as the head coach at the University of Indianapolis before moving on to Bloomington-Normal.

 The Ann Arbor native was a four-year starting forward at Michigan State, graduating in 1996.
-Entering his third year at Purdue, he has compiled a 137-84-14 career record (.613 winning percentage) as a collegiate head coach.
+After three seasons at Purdue, he has compiled a 147-91-16 career record (.610 winning percentage) as a collegiate head coach.

 In Roff's first season at Purdue, the team won five of its first six games and was competitive throughout its 9-8-1 campaign.
 It was the program's first winning season since 2009.
 The Boilermakers suffered only two losses by more than one goal; of the 1,671 minutes of regular-season action Purdue played in 2015, it trailed by multiple goals for only 110 minutes.